-He is currently working as a spacecraft guidance and control engineer for a major commercial spacecraft company, where he performs dynamics analysis, closed-loop flight software simulation, and develops spiffy Matlab tools.
+He is currently working as a senior member of the technical staff for a research and development lab, where he performs dynamics analysis, proposes concept studies, and develops spiffy Matlab tools.

 Joseph's hobbies and interests include following and speculating about space exploration, casual road biking, flatwater kayaking, reading and writing science fiction, hiking in state and national parks, drawing maps, and playing strategy games.

 Content of this site copyright Joseph Shoer unless otherwise noted.